TaffarelJr/.template-NuGet/_checklist.md

-# Creating a New Template Repo <!-- omit in toc -->
+# Creating a New NuGet Package Repo <!-- omit in toc -->

-Template repos use the [.github][ghTemplate] repo as their base template.
+NuGet package repos use the [.template-nuget][ghTemplate] repo as their base template.
-Follow these steps to create a new template repo derived from it.
+Follow these steps to create a new repo derived from it.

 #### Table of Contents <!-- omit in toc -->